GI7047 - American Foreign Policy in the 21st Century (2018/19)

 Upon completion of this module students will be better equipped to:

-- Analyse and understand the changing foreign policy concerns of the US
+3. Analyse and understand the changing foreign policy concerns of the U.S.

-- Develop critical abilities to analyse presidential statements, foreign policy establishment writings and government documents as primary resources for foreign policy study.
+4. Develop critical abilities to analyse presidential statements, foreign policy establishment writings and government documents as primary and secondary resources for foreign policy study.

 A formative piece of work in the form of a group role play on a contemporary issue facing American foreign policy makers, which will be peer reviewed in class, will take place mid-module to enable students to reflect on their understanding of the subject matter to date in order to put in place learning strategies for the remainder of the module.
 This will encourage the development of a variety of employability skills including: research involving information retrieval from a variety of primary and secondary resources; analysing and advocating solutions to problems; developing a reasoned argument; exercising critical judgement; communicating effectively; and collaborating with others towards a common goal.
 In addition, the group role play will invite students to think and act as a practitioner.

-One summative essay of 3,000 words will provide students with the opportunity to submit a major piece of work of their choosing on a key element of the module.
+A second summative essay of 3,000 words will provide students with the opportunity to submit a major piece of work of their choosing on a key element of the module.
 This will encourage the development of a variety of employability skills including: research involving information retrieval from a variety of resources; analysing and advocating solutions to problems; developing a reasoned argument; and exercising critical judgement.
-This will be in addition to writing, reflecting on what they have learnt and making use of constructive feedback.
+In addition to writing, students will be encouraged to reflect on what they have learnt and make use of constructive feedback.

 Dueck, C. (2015), The Obama Doctrine: American Grand Strategy Today, Oxford: Oxford University Press.